 Motivated by Christ’s teachings, we treat people with dignity, care and acceptance so that they can shape their own lives, and ultimately, inspire others to do the same.

-We assist individuals in need with mail service, hygiene products, transitional housing, clothing vouchers, benefits assistance, education classes and recovery group meetings.
-An on-site volunteer assists applicants in qualifying and filling out documentation for Supplemental Nutrition Assistance Program (SNAP/food stamps).
+We assist individuals in need with access to nutritious meals, mail service, hygiene products, housing, educational classes and recovery group meetings.

 Learn more about each of our ministries below.

-His Place Ministry is our men’s transitional housing facility that provides a place for continued recovery and spiritual growth following completion of a rehabilitation program.
+His Place Ministry is our men’s shelter that provides a place for recovery and spiritual growth for those transitioning off the streets.

-Our goal is to move these men from crisis (homelessness) to stability, providing accountability, structure and affordable housing to enable them to save their money for deposits, utility connect fees and appropriate tools or uniforms needed for gainful employment and stable housing.
-The men remain drug and alcohol free, in a recovery program and be employed.
-The program fee is $100.00 per week.
-An interview is required.
+Our goal is to help men moving from crisis (homelessness) to stability, providing accountability, structure and temporary housing to enable them to save their money for deposits, utility connect fees and appropriate tools or uniforms needed for gainful employment and stable housing.
+Men committing to the program must remain drug and alcohol free, in a life skills or recovery program, and employed.
+The program fee is $400.00 per month.

 Food Ministry Program